Seals take scientists to Antarctic's ocean floor

 Southern Ocean Elephant seals are the largest of all seals, with males growing up to six meters (20 feet) long and weighing up to 4,000 kilograms (8,800 lbs).

-Twenty of the seals were deployed from Davis Station in east Antarctica in 2011 with a sensor, weighing about 100 to 200 grams, on their head.
+Twenty of the seals were deployed from Davis Station in east Antarctica in 2011 with a sensor, weighing about 0.220 to 0.440 pounds, on their head.
 Each of the sensors had a small satellite relay which transmitted data on a daily basis during the five to 10 minute intervals when the seals surfaced.

 "We get four dives worth of data a day but they're actually doing up to 60 dives," he said.